mengjwu/acoustictrap3D/README.md

 **1. FPGA Code**

 We use two FPGA (Cyclone III) to control 196 elements.
-"MRI" is for the mian FPGA and "mjwu_ultrasound_array_secondary" is for the secondary FPGA.
+"MRI" is for the mian FPGA and "ultrasound_array_secondary" is for the secondary FPGA.

 **2. PCB desgin**